Adequate Predimension Inequalities in Differential Fields: The -function

 \subsection{The complete theory}

 \begin{definition} Let $T_j$ be the theory axiomatised by $T^0_j+ \mbox{EC}+\mbox{NT}$. \end{definition}

 Note that $T_j$ is an $\forall \exists$-theory.

-\begin{proposition} All $\aleph_0$-saturated models of $T_j$ satisfy \emph{SEC}, and hence \emph{GSEC}. \end{proposition} \begin{proof} It suffices to show that in an arbitrary model $K$ of $T_j$ every Zariski-open subset of an irreducible normal variety contains an $E_j$-point.
-Let $(\bar{x},\bar{y})$ be the coordinates of $K^{2n}$ and let $V \subseteq K^{2n}$ be a normal irreducible variety.
+\begin{proposition} All $\aleph_0$-saturated models of $T_j$ satisfy \emph{SEC}, and hence \emph{GSEC}. \end{proposition} \begin{proof} It suffices to show that in an arbitrary model $K$ of $T_j$ every Zariski-open subset of an irreducible $E_j$-broad variety contains an $E_j$-point.
+Let $(\bar{x},\bar{y})$ be the coordinates of $K^{2n}$ and let $V \subseteq K^{2n}$ be an $E_j$-broad irreducible variety.
 It is enough to show that for every proper subvariety $W$ of $V$, defined by a single equation, $V\setminus W$ contains an $E_j$-point.
 Suppose $W$ (as a subvariety of $V$) is defined by an equation $f(z_1,\ldots,z_k)=0$ where each $z_i$ is one of the coordinates $\{ x_i, y_i: i=1,\ldots,n \}$.
 The assumption that $W \subsetneq V$ means that $f$ does not vanish on $V$.